RTEMS/rtems-docs/c-user/glossary.rst

     awakened
         A term used to describe a task that has been unblocked and may be scheduled to the CPU.

+    BCB
+        This term is an acronym for Barrier Control Block.

     big endian
         A data representation scheme in which the bytes composing a numeric value